Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Wasserstein Steepest Descent Flows

 For $\F\colon \P_2(\R^d) \to (-\infty,+\infty]$, we define the direction of steepest descent using the following two notations of directional derivatives, where the naming is adopted from \cite[§~1.2]{BookDeRu00}.
 First, we consider the derivative along the curves $\gamma_{\zb v}$, where $\zb v$ belongs to the (geometric) tangent space.
 More precisely, the \emph{Dini derivative} of $\F\colon \P_2(\R^d) \to (-\infty,+\infty]$ at $\mu \in \dom \F$ in direction $\zb v \in \zb \T_{\mu}(\P_2(\R^d))$ is defined (if it exists) by

 Unfortunately, already in Euclidean spaces the derivative of a function along a curve $\gamma$ at $t$ does not necessarily coincide with the Dini derivative in direction of the tangent of $\gamma$ at $t$.
 Therefore, we will need a more technical definition.
-The \emph{lower/upper Hadamard derivative} of $\F\colon\P_2(\R^d) \to (-\infty,+\infty]$ at $\mu \in \dom \F$ in direction $\zb v \in \zb \T_{\mu}\P_2(\R^d)$ is defined by
+The \emph{lower/upper Hadamard derivative} of $\F\colon\P_2(\R^d) \to (-\infty,+\infty]$ at $\mu \in \dom \F$ in direction $\zb v \in \zb \T_{\mu}\P_2(\R^d)$ is defined by {

-and the \emph{Hadamard derivative} (if the upper and lower limit coincide) by
+} and the \emph{Hadamard derivative} (if the upper and lower limit coincide) by

 where the convergence $\zb w \to \zb v$ is with respect to $W_\mu$.
 The functional $\F$ is called \emph{Dini} or \emph{Hadamard differentiable} at $\mu$ if its Dini or Hadamard derivative exists for all directions $\zb v \in \zb \T_{\mu}\P_2(\R^d)$.
 Note that all these directional derivatives are positively homogeneous (of degree 1) in $\zb v$.
+If $\F$ is Hadamard differentiable, then it is also Dini differentiable and Hadamard and Dini derivative coincide.
+For locally Lipschitz continuous functions we have also the opposite direction.
+Recall that a function $\F \colon \P_2(\R^d) \to (-\infty,+\infty]$ is called \emph{locally Lipschitz continuous at $\mu \in \P_2(\R^d)$}, if there exist $L,r>0$ such that